 Built in Montreal, Quebec in 1998 the boat is a Canadian custom built trawler.
-Owners Ted and Diane Greene purchased the Boatel from the builder in 2004 and brought her to Toronto to operate as a Boat Bed and Breakfast during the summer and in the winter they cruise to the Bahamas for their winter vacation.
+Owners Ted and Diane Greene purchased the Boatel from the builder in 2004 and brought her to Toronto to operate as a Boat Bed and Breakfast during the summer and after they cruise to the Bahamas for their winter vacation.

 The Boatel offers an exceptional layout for a 65-foot boat with all the amenities of home.
 As soon as you step inside, you will feel right at ease with the rich wood mahogany interior and Brazilian cherry wood floors.
 The salon, or Saloon as it is called in nautical terms, is a comfortable gathering spot in the morning for coffee and conversation, with its leather sofa and rattan chairs in air conditioned comfort.